Palette-Labs-Inc/registry/rfcs/00001-lifecycle-apis.md

  ```

 #### Registry
 A decentralized public ledger that maintains the records of `Personal Data Stores`, their supported Industry Codes, and the geographical regions that they represent.
-The registry is queried for a `Providers` products or services by `Gateways` and `Buyer Servicing Nodes` during the search phase of a `Buyers` transaction lifecycle
+The registry is queried for a `Providers` products or services by `Gateways` and `Buyer Supporting Nodes` during the search phase of a `Buyers` transaction lifecycle

 During the server-to-server communication node's are expected to send a signed digest of the request body using the private key that was used to register their node in the reigistry.
 When a server recives a new request, it verifies the signature header and message contents by looking up the public key of the signer in the registry and verifying the signature.